-Most people are aware you can now print files to .PDF rather than to paper, fantastic for saving a backup copy of important printable documents digitally.
-But now thankfully you can do the same with entire websites.
-If you live in an area with a poor internet service, prone to dropouts, or are an avid traveler and wish to view internet pages whilst flying and don’t wish to pay for inflight internet, which almost always costs an arm and a leg, this is a great little trick for keeping you in the loop.
-So let’s get started on the how to of it all.
+Most people are aware you can now print files to .PDF, rather than to paper.
+Which is fantastic for saving a backup copy of important printable documents digitally.
+Whats even better is you can now do the same with entire websites.
+If you live in an area with a poor internet service, that is prone to dropouts or are an avid traveler and wish to view internet pages whilst flying and don’t wish to pay for in-flight internet.
+This guide will show you how to save websites to PDf files for later offline viewing.

-If you are instead using Mac and Safari as your web browser we will still be using the print option.
-However it is a little different to the Windows Edge version of instruction.
-Safari is much better for saving .PDF’s from websites because it has a lot more options available.
-Especially in the ways that they are transferable between people and devices.
+If instead, you are using macOS with Safari as your web browser, you will still be using the print option.
+However, it is a little different to the Windows Edge version of instructions shown above.
+Safari is much better at saving PDF files from websites because it has a lot more options available.
+Especially in the way of sharing between people and devices.

-Chrome is slightly different.
-There is no file menu, so head over to the top right hand side of your chrome browser, click the “...” (which are actually vertical) click print, which is about halfway down the menu, click change and make sure that it is set to save as .PDF.
-You can once again change some of the settings reflecting how the page is going to save when in PDF format.
-Save and you are once again done.
+Chrome is slightly different, there is no file menu, so head over to the top right-hand side of your Chrome browser, click the “...” (which are actually vertical).
+Now click Print, which is about halfway down the menu, then click Change and make sure that it is set to Save as .PDF.
+You can once again change some of the settings reflecting how the page is going to save in PDF format.
+Finally, Save the file to finish the process.

-Saving .PDF files can also be done using your android phone or tablet, however, it isn’t as simple.
-First you will have to download an extra bit of kit.
-You will need to go to the Google Play Store and download an app called “UrlToPDF” You can also use an APK file if you are familiar with this technique.
-Once you have the app installed, visit the page you wish to save, copy the link and paste it into “UrlToPDF” once the link is in click convert and everything is done.
-As with all the other ways you can customise some of the settings before saving to .PDF.
+Saving .PDF files can also be done using your Android phone or tablet, however, it isn’t as simple.
+Firs, you will have to download a third-party app.
+You will need to go to the Google Play Store and download an app called UrlToPDF.
+You can also use an APK file if you are familiar with this technique.
+Once you have the app installed, visit the page you wish to save, copy the link and paste it into the UrlToPDF app.
+Once the link is pasted into the address box, click Convert and the app will take care of the rest.
+As with all the other ways shown above, you can customise some of the settings before saving the website as a pdf file.

-The last and final method available for saving webpages from the internet to .PDF file for viewing offline at a later time is using Adobe’s PDF toolbar.
-This is only available to those who pay for a description, and uses Adobe’s PDF toolbar add on for browsers.
+The last and final method available for saving web pages as .PDF files uses Adobe’s PDF toolbar.
+This is only available for Adobe users who pay a subscription and use Adobe’s PDF toolbar add-on for browsers.
 This method is quick fast and simple, but it isn’t free…..